 A burnout chart is important, but it’s not the only guide that scrum teams have to direct them.
 There are many other reports and tools that can improve the probability of success.
 ProjectManager.com is an online collaborative software with the features scrum teams need to manage their sprints better.

-But what if you need a high-level view and you need it right now?
-Sprints don’t wait.
-ProjectManager.com has a real-time dashboard that tracks your sprint as it happens.
+If you need a high-level view of your project, ProjectManager.com has a real-time dashboard that tracks your sprint as it happens.
 You get data as it’s updated for the most accurate view of your project possible.
 Now decisions are based on what’s going on, not what has already occurred.

 Robust Kanban Boards